iandennismiller/test-maker/docs/Quickstart.md

 The questions, along with answer choices, are contained within Comman Separated Value files (.CSV) that are in the `questions` subdirectory of your exam.
 Edit these files with a spreadsheet editor, like Excel or LibreOffice.
 For boldface and italics, use the LaTeX commands \textit{} and \textbf{}.
 For example, to boldface the "not" in a question prompt:

-    Which of the following is \testbf{not} the correct answer:
+    Which of the following is \textbf{not} the correct answer:

 ### Customizing the templates